aembar/GEOG495AdultLiteracyRateMap/README.md

 # GEOG495AdultLiteracyRateMap
 This github project is about visualizing the Adult Literacy Rate for U.S adults.
+This project visually shows the U.S Adult Literacy Rate per county as an interactive web application.
+There is a search bar that can be used to find locations in the U.S and the Adult Literacy Rate for that county will be displayed in the upper lefthand corner.
+If you do not see the data on the map, try refreshing the page.

 Access the application here: https://aembar.github.io/GEOG495AdultLiteracyRateMap/